mitranim/wordplay/readme.md

 chemicoal (slag in ashes?) © M

-showruiners (asshole showrunners that fuck up the series, for example by disrespecting source material) © LR
+showruiners (asshole showrunners that fuck up the series, for example by disrespecting source material) © VA

 wheed (makes you wheeze after smoking) © M